AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 * Edits the friend at the specified `INDEX`.
 The index refers to the index number shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the friend will be removed i.e adding of tags is not cumulative.
+* When editing tags, specify all desired tags as this will replace any previous tags.
-* You can remove all the friend’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the friend's tags by typing `t/` without specifying any tags after it.

 Examples: